Google Fi for Seniors: Phones, Prices, and Reviews

 ---|---|---|

-Starting price | $20 per month | $30 per month |
+Starting Price for 1 Line | $20 per month | $45 per month |

-Unlimited data | No | Yes |
+Unlimited Data | No | Yes |

-Price increases | Sometimes (with data use) | Never |
+Price Increases | Sometimes (with data use) | Never |

-5G access | Limited | Yes |
+5G Access | Yes | Yes |

-Long-term contracts | None | None |
+Long-Term Contracts | None | None |

-Age requirement | None | Must be 55+ |
+Age Requirement | None | Must be 55+ |

 Pro Tip: To learn more about our favorite cellular carriers, check out our guide to the best senior phone plans.